How to Dream More

 3. Personal Sleep Space

-Those are my top 3 ways to dream more; I hope you found this helpful & interesting.
-If you’d like to share your dreaming techniques, please leave a comment below!
+And there you have it - my top 3 ways to dream more.
+I hope you found this helpful & interesting.
+If you’d like to share your dreaming techniques (or your dreams themselves), please leave a comment below!

 See you in the astral plane🖖